yingshaoxo/University_Notes/high-level-math/derivative-and-differential.md

 #### Let's do basic

 `Derivative`\(衍生物或派生物\) is some extracted thing from another thing.
-It may be a feature or characteristic, it's a abstract model for describing one thing in a higher view.
+It may be a feature or characteristic, it's an abstract model for describing one thing in a higher view.

-`Delta`\($$\Delta$$\) is a duration expressing the difference between two date, time or date-time.
+`Delta`\($$\Delta$$\) is a duration expressing the difference between two dates, time or date-time.
 We can seemly see this as a distance between two values.

-`Differential` is a descriptor for describing difference between two things.
+`Differential` is a descriptor for describing the difference between two things.

 **Sometimes we can see **`Delta`** and **`Differential`** as the same thing.**